 - One 28- to 32-ounce can diced tomatoes, with liquid

-- 1 teaspoon each: paprika, dried oregano, dried basil
+- 1 teaspoon each: sweet or smoked paprika, dried oregano, dried basil

 - 1/2 teaspoon dried thyme

 - Salt and freshly ground pepper to taste